Still image film

-A still image film, also called a picture movie, is a film that consists primarily or entirely of still images rather than moving images, forgoing the illusion of motion either for aesthetic or practical reasons.
+A still image film, also called a picture movie, is a film that consists primarily or entirely of still images rather than consecutive still images in succession, forgoing the illusion of motion either for aesthetic or practical reasons.
 These films usually include a standard soundtrack, similar to what is found in typical sound films, complete with music, sound effects, dialogue or narration.
 They may also use various editing techniques found in traditional films, such as dissolves, zooms, and panning.